Magnetocaloric Coefficient And Magnetic Refrigeration

 Where:

-- dT/dH is the magnetocaloric coefficient, indicating the change in temperature relative to the change in the magnetic field.
+- dT/dH is the magnetocaloric coefficient, representing the change in temperature with respect to the change in magnetic field.

-- T represents the temperature of the material.
+- T is the temperature of the material.

-- ΔH denotes the change in the magnetic field.
+- ΔH is the change in magnetic field.

-- dM/dT is the rate of change of magnetisation with respect to temperature, which is typically determined experimentally.
+- dM/dT is the rate of change of magnetisation with respect to temperature, which can often be determined experimentally.

 Comparison of Magnetocaloric Coefficients in Various Materials